TomasZlamal/AlgoVisualisation/README.md

 # AlgoVisualisation
-A project to visualise certain node-exploring algorithms
+A project to visualise certain node-exploring algorithms built using wxWidgets.

 Currently, I've only implemented BFS and DFS to visit all nodes and a certain node.
 In the future, I plan on adding obstacles.